CJGC/Client-Server/README.md

 # Client-Server
-This repository will contain client-server course's porjects
+This repository will contain client-server projects